r-devel/r-dev-web/WindowsBuilds/R-4.3/howto.md

 them).
 In principle, this is a common problem that `pkg-config` configurations are not thoroughly tested with static linking.

-Packages hence should not use `pkg-config` directly in their make files, but in some cases, it may give a hint/starting point when establisthing the linking order.
-In Rtools43 (so running on Windows), one may install `pkg-config` and get the libraries for `opencv` as follows:
+In older versions of Rtools43, one may install `pkg-config` (when running on Windows) and get the libraries for `opencv` as follows:

 ```
 pacman -Syuu